hazlamahedich/strike2/README.md

 - **Assignment**: Users can have multiple roles, each with different permissions
 - **Audit**: Complete history of role assignments and permission changes

 For detailed information on the RBAC system, see the [RBAC README](backend/RBAC_README.md).

+## Mock Data System

+STRIKE includes a sophisticated mock data system for development and testing:

+- **Global Toggle**: Switch between mock and real data with a single setting in the Preferences tab.
+- **Standardized Implementation**: Consistent approach across the entire application using the `useMockData` hook.
+- **Persistent Settings**: Mock data preferences are stored in user settings and localStorage for persistence.
+- **Real-time Updates**: Components automatically update when the mock data setting changes.
+- **Documentation**: Comprehensive guide for using and extending the mock data system.

+For more details, see the [Mock Data Implementation Guide](frontend/docs/MOCK_DATA_GUIDE.md).